Created on

 end

-NOTE: x-forwarded-for header is a standard header for identifying the original IP address of a client connecting to Fortigate proxy.
+Note: The x-forwarded-for header is a standard header for identifying the original IP address of a client connecting to FortiGate proxy.
+After learning the original client IP from the X-Forwarded-For header, the FortiGate will use this original client IP to match against the explicit proxy policy.

 This header can be useful when FortiGate is placed below an existing proxy (3rd party Proxy) and that proxy unit needs to enforce action based on the IP address kept in the 'X-Forwarded-For' header instead of the actual source IP address - which is the address of the FortiGate.

-From FortiOS 5.6v with a 3.2x IPS engine (at least) are able to process the 'X-Forwarded-For' IPs into the IPS logs.
+Any FortiGate running FortiOS v5.6 or above with a 3.2x IPS engine can process the 'X-Forwarded-For' IPs into the IPS logs.